ZaflA/Solving-Skyscrapers-Puzzle/README.md

 In this project, we proposed two methods to solve the skyscrapers puzzle based on Minizinc and Python (method1: using the visible matrix, and method2: using the table constraint).

+Preparation:
+1. Download Minizinc and config the environment variables.
+2. Clone our repository.
-After cloning this project, you need to run the command line in our project directory (./Solving-Skyscrapers-Puzzle).
+3. Run the command line in our project directory (./Solving-Skyscrapers-Puzzle).

-For running method 1 and 2:
+For running method 1 and 2 of our project:

 Firstly, modify the corresponding '.dzn' file, complete the input data (existing grids and clues of the puzzle).
 Structed as followed: